SWFL nonprofit feeds school children in need, combating food insecurity

 Story via news-press.com.

-“We’re a national organization feeding 100,000 children,” said Cecilia St. Arnold, executive director of Blessings in a Backpack of SWFL.
+“[Blessings in a Backpack is] a national organization feeding 100,000 children,” said Cecilia St. Arnold, managing director of the SWFL Chapter.
 “We supplement the free breakfast, lunch program on weekends.
 We target Title 1 elementary school students.
 We are feeding over 6,700 children in four counties.
 Our biggest is Lee and Collier.
 We’ve just entered Henry and Glades County this year.”

 Spring Creek Elementary in Bonita Springs, Central Elementary in Clewiston, Moore Haven Elementary in Moore Haven, and Pinecrest Elementary in Immokalee are now on the list.